tredontho/purescript-book/text/chapter6.md

 Here, we might expect the compiler to choose the `streamString` instance.
 After all, a `String` is a stream of `Char`s, and cannot be a stream of any other type of elements.

-The compiler is unable to make that deduction automatically, and cannot commit to the `streamString` instance.
+The compiler cannot make that deduction automatically or commit to the `streamString` instance.
 However, we can help the compiler by adding a hint to the type class definition:

 ```haskell
 class Stream stream element | stream -> element where